Photo by Matthew Henry / Unsplash

 (2 is the number of the deploy-request)

-- Approve the deploy request:
+- Approve the deployment request:

 pscale deploy-request review auth-db 2 --approve